onweru/compose/README.md

 > This guide covers the necessary bits.
 As the project evolves, the userguide will get more comprehensive

-You can use Hugo to generate and serve a local copy of the guide (also useful for testing local theme changes), making sure you have installed all the prerequisites listed above:
+You can use Hugo to generate and serve a local copy of the guide (also useful for testing local theme changes).

 ```
 git clone --recurse-submodules --depth 1 https://github.com/onweru/compose.git